-We are creating a safe, separated, single directional cycleway along each side of Victoria Street West, from Beaumont Street to Nelson Street.
+We have created a safe, separated cycleway along each side of Victoria Street West, from Beaumont Street to Nelson Street.

 Project status: Construction.

 Victoria Street Cycleway begins at the bottom of College Hill and runs along Victoria Street West until Nelson Street, connecting with the existing cycleways on Nelson Street and Franklin Road.

 Completed in late 2020, the Victoria Street Cycleway links the city centre, Victoria Park, and other key destinations.

 March 2022 update

 Union Street remediation work: Construction work began in February 2022 to reposition the cycle lane onto the raised table at the entrance to Union Street to provide a better experience for people on bikes.
 This work is almost complete.